INTERNATIONAL TRAVEL TIPS – Part 2

 Question: Aside from Brazil, where is a good place to visit in South America?

 Answer from a Soul Of America visitor: Venezuela was probably one of the most interesting trips that I have had in a long time.
 My friend and I decided to stay in Caracas and then the beach.
 We flew into Caracas and stayed at Hotel Atlandia.
 It’s pretty much in a residential neighborhood so we moved to the Hotel Condor for the rest of our stay.
 Both of the hotels were about $20 per person and had private bathrooms with 2 beds.
 And the staff was very friendly and hospitable.
 Our second hotel was in the Chacaito district where the major shopping and restaurants were, as well as the metro station.
 Venezuelans are very funny people.
 If they weren’t trying to sell us something and rip us off for as much money as they could possibly get, they were going way out of their way to make sure that we got where we were going or that our question was answered fully.
+Given changes in the US-Venezuela relations, check with the U.S. State Department before booking travel there.

 Question: I am getting ready for my first trip to Europe and am really concerned about keeping my money and passport in a safe place.
 What do you suggest?